PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 <p class="caption">(\#fig:MS1-peak)MS1 spectra with peak at non-monoisotopic precursor ion.</p>
 </div>

 In Figure \@ref(fig:MS1-peak), the monoisotopic ion (m/z of 1427.29) is not the most abundant, so it is not selected as the precursor.
 Instead, the ion with a $^{13}\text{C}$ in place of a $^{12}\text{C}$ is selected for fragmentation.
 We calculate the mass difference between these two ions as the difference between the mass-to-charge ratios multiplied by the ion charge.
 In this case, the mass difference is 1 Dalton, or about the difference between $^{13}\text{C}$ and $^{12}\text{C}$.
 (More accurately, the difference between these isotopes is 1.0033548378 Da.)
 While MS-GF+ is still capable of correctly identifying these peptides, the downstream calculations of mass measurement error need to be fixed because they are used for filtering later on (Section \@ref(global-peptide-filter)).
 The `correct_peak_selection` function corrects these mass measurement errors, and Figure \@ref(fig:mass-to-charge-diff) shows the distribution of the absolute mass measurement errors (in PPM) before and after correction.
+This step influences the results of the peptide-level FDR filter.